 Figure 5 (a) shows the SEM fractograph of austempered ductile iron samples after tensile test.
 The SEM fractograph shows ductile fracture mode surrounding the graphite nodules in intergranular failure mode.
-However, addition of niobium had transformed the failure from ductile to ductile-brittle intergranular mode as less cleavage was observed in the SEM fractograph od niobium alloyed ductile iron, as shown in Figure 5 (b).

-It could also be observed that niobium addition had reduce the amount and nodularity of graphite as the graphite appear to be less visible in the SEM image.
-Similarly, addition of aluminum and titanium also exhibited the same effect on the graphite characteristics of alloyed austempered ductile iron [6] and high chromium cast iron [7].
-The addition of titanium promoted the formation of titanium carbide, similar to niobium carbide (NbC) and the formation of TiC particles became larger and agglomerated with addition of weight percentage of titanium which largely affected the nodularity of the graphite.
+However, addition of niobium had transformed the mode of failure from ductile to ductile-brittle intergranular as less cleavage was observed in the SEM fractograph shown in Figure 5 (b).
+It could also be observed that niobium addition had reduce the amount and nodularity of graphite as the graphite appear to be less visible in the SEM image. similarly, addition of aluminum and titanium also exhibited the same effect on the graphite characteristics of alloyed austempered ductile iron [6] and high chromium cast iron [7].